tkiraly/spec/spec.md

 LoRa network allows the end-devices to individually use any of the possible data rates.
 This feature is used by the LoRaWAN to adapt and optimize the data rate of static end-devices.
 This is referred to as Adaptive Data Rate (ADR) and when this is enabled the network will be optimized to use the fastest data rate possible.

-Mobile end-devices should use their fixed default data rate as data rate management is not practical when the moving end-device causes fast changes in the radio environment.
+Adaptive Data Rate control may not be possible when the radio channel attenuation changes fast and constantly.
+When the network is unable to control the data rate of a device , the device’s application layer should control it.
+It is recommended to use a variety of different data rates in this case.
+The application layer should always try to minimize the aggregated air time used given the network conditions.

 If the **ADR** bit is set, the network will control the data rate of the end-device through the appropriate MAC commands.
 If the **ADR** bit is not set, the network will not attempt to control the data rate of the end-device regardless of the received signal quality.
 The **ADR** bit may be set and unset by the end-device or the Network on demand.
 However, whenever possible, the ADR scheme should be enabled to increase the battery life of the end-device and maximize the network capacity.

 > **Note:** Even mobile end-devices are actually immobile most of the time.
 So depending on its state of mobility, an end-device can request the network to optimize its data rate using ADR.

-If an end-device whose data rate is optimized by the network to use a data rate higher than its default data rate, it periodically needs to validate that the network still receives the uplink frames.
+If an end-device whose data rate is optimized by the network to use a data rate higher than its lowest available data rate, it periodically needs to validate that the network still receives the uplink frames.
 Each time the uplink frame counter is incremented (for each new uplink, repeated transmissions do not increase the counter), the device increments an ADR\_ACK\_CNT counter.
 After ADR\_ACK\_LIMIT uplinks (ADR\_ACK\_CNT \>= ADR\_ACK\_LIMIT) without any downlink response, it sets the ADR acknowledgment request bit (**ADRACKReq**).
-The network is required to respond with a downlink frame within the time set by the ADR\_ACK\_DELAY, any received downlink frame following an uplink frame resets the ADR\_ACK\_CNT counter.
+The network is required to respond with a downlink frame within the next ADR\_ACK\_DELAY frames, any received downlink frame following an uplink frame resets the ADR\_ACK\_CNT counter.
 The downlink **ACK** bit does not need to be set as any response during the receive slot of the end-device indicates that the gateway has still received the uplinks from this device.
 If no reply is received within the next ADR\_ACK\_DELAY uplinks (i.e., after a total of ADR\_ACK\_LIMIT + ADR\_ACK\_DELAY), the end-device may try to regain connectivity by switching to the next lower data rate that provides a longer radio range.
-The end-device will further lower its data rate step by step every time ADR\_ACK\_LIMIT is reached.
-The **ADRACKReq** shall not be set if the device uses its default data rate because in that case no action can be taken to improve the link range.
+The end-device will further lower its data rate step by step every time ADR\_ACK\_DELAY is reached.
+The **ADRACKReq** shall not be set if the device uses its lowest available data rate because in that case no action can be taken to improve the link range.

 > **Note:** Not requesting an immediate response to an ADR acknowledgement request provides flexibility to the network to optimally schedule its downlinks.